iamarora/company_issues/README.md

 - Used django admin with customised list and filters to achieve the task.
 - Have used a management command that runs at start to load csv data to a DB and create the first superuser.
 - Have diabled add, edit and delete from django admin interface to be inline with the requirement of only list and fitlers.
+- Search works on company name and ticker symbol.